gitenter/gitenter/capsid/doc/rest-notes.md

 + Restrict the message size to the exact length of the field.
 + Services should only display generic error messages.
 + Log suspicious activity.
++ Monitor usage of the API
+	+ Identify activities that fall out of the normal usage pattern.
++ Throttle API usage
+	+ Malicious user cannot take down the API endpoint (DOS attack).
+	+ Block malicious IP address if needed.
++ Store API keys in a cryptographically secure keystore.

 ### Cross-Origin Resource Sharing (CORS)